Teleworking part of new normal for Southern Maryland

 “Uber and Lyft are definitely used by commuters, but more people are commuting via carpool than Uber and Lyft,” Straus said.
 “The removal of them from services is definitely going to impact some individuals — especially in urban areas — but public transit is going to continue to be a valuable and key part of the commute moving forward.”

-Straus said the “key right now” is to lower occupancy, and support distancing to make people feel more comfortable en route to their workspace.
+Straus told the Maryland Independent the “key right now” is to lower occupancy, and support distancing to make people feel more comfortable en route to their workspace.

 “You probably will not see the same proportion of commuters returning to public transit,” Straus said on the future of commuting.
 “Telecommuting, for most, is really the preferred method of getting to work. ...
 Just stay in your house.
 We, as an organization, are definitely encouraging employers — who are able to have their employees work from home — to do so.”